marwanelzainy/ai2speckle-textures-search/README.md

 ## Limitation

-There are currently two challenges
+There are currently two limitations in our workflows.

-###1.
-AI Image Render API Landscape
+1. AI Image Render API Landscape

 We explored the Free Image to Image AI Renderers which offer API with minimal to free cost.
 Based on our exploration, we explored several APIs that offer free or paid pricing for API usage.